49–54. {Use of Tech} Graphing with technology Make a complete gra... | Channels for Pearson+

 Intercepts

 Intercepts are points where the graph of a function crosses the axes.
-The x-intercepts occur where the function equals zero, and the y-intercept is where the function crosses the y-axis.
-Identifying intercepts is crucial for understanding the function's behavior and is often facilitated by graphing utilities.
+The x-intercepts are found by setting the function equal to zero and solving for x, while the y-intercept is found by evaluating the function at x = 0.
+These points are crucial for understanding the function's behavior and are often used as starting points for sketching graphs.

 Recommended video: